agh-glk/fcs/docs/source/manager/models.rst

 .. py:class:: MailSent

-   Information about sent mails, reminding user of crawling data waiting for him.
+   Representation of mail sent to user, reminding him to collect crawling data waiting for him.

    .. py:attribute:: tasks

+      List of tasks related to uncollected data

    .. py:attribute:: date

+      Date of mail sending